aurorascharff/next16-commerce/STEPS.md

 - I added cache here to all components cachable.
 - See the initial page loads.
 Almost my entire home page is already available.
 Only the personalized section and banner load.
 Navigate to the all products page, then the product page.
 - Again, every cached segment will be a part of the statically generated shell from Partial Prerendering, giving us this extreme performance.
-- In prod, in client side navs, shell can also be prefetched for even faster navigations, i.e categories.
+- In prod, in client side navs, with improved client side nav from next 16, shell can also be prefetched for even faster navigations, i.e categories.
 Params are already known for all links on the page.
-- We don't see the params of the product on client side navs, because they're already known.
-And for full page, they're cached at the CDN edge after first generation.
+- We don't see the params of the catgories on client side navs.
+And for products page, they're cached at the CDN edge after first generation.
 - Remember i have purposefully added slows, and i didn't optimize my db.
 With just a few code changes and smart patterns, we improved performance drastically, reduced server costs by caching much more content, and improved maintainability with better architecture and less prop drilling.
 - There is no reason to be avoiding dynamic APIs anymore.
 There is not static and dynamic pages.
 No weird hacks or workarounds or multiple data fetching strategies or client fetching.
 Every data fetch is server components!
+No compromising dynamic content or developer experience.
 - In modern Next.js, we can have one paradigm and one mental model, performant and composable by default.